SOC Report Reliance for a Crypto Custodian: Helpful, Not Sufficient (2026)

 Complementary user-entity controls

-SOC 1 reports commonly assume the user entity operates certain complementary controls for the service organization's controls to be effective; if the entity does not operate them, reliance is undermined.
+SOC 1 reports commonly assume the user entity itself operates certain complementary controls for the service organization's controls to be effective; if the entity does not operate them, reliance is undermined.
 Identifying and confirming them is part of using a SOC report properly — an auditor-confirmed point, not an assumption.

 Practical guidance